dtoconnor/UCL_DWave_Summer_School/README.md

 ## Task 1: GUI
 ### Basic Operations
-Go to **solver visualizer - submit problems**, and select preferred settings before viewing graph data.
+Go to **solver visualizer - submit problems** in the D-Wave Qubist GUI, and select preferred settings before viewing graph data.
 From here you will select two adjacent qubits on the QPU (quantum processing unit) and experiment with the following four scenarios of the two spin system:
 1. Two spins coupled by a ferromagnetic interaction (J = -1) with no local fields
 2. Two spins coupled by an anti-ferromagnetic interaction (J = 1) with no local fields
 3. Two spins coupled by a ferromagnetic interaction (J = -1) with a small local field (say h = 0.2) on one of the spins